kylescotshank/IntroToShell/Lessons/Lesson1_IntroducingTheShell.md

 As a bonus,
 once she has put a processing pipeline together, she will be able to use it again whenever she collects more data.

+## Key Points to Remember

+  1. A shell is a program whose primary purpose is to read commands and run other programs.
+  2. The shell’s main advantages are its high action-to-keystroke ratio, its support for automating repetitive tasks, and that it can be used to access networked machines.
+  3. The shell’s main disadvantages are its primarily textual nature and how cryptic its commands and operation can be.